-If your family is homeschooling or love taking educational vacations, you may want to take advantage of the many learning opportunities in and around Grand Rapids to supplement their education.
+If your family is homeschooling or loves taking educational vacations, you may want to take advantage of the many learning opportunities in and around Grand Rapids to supplement your children's education.
 A variety of local attractions provide immersive experiences for students interested in art, history, nature, science and more.
 Following is an overview of learning sites and programs – always check with the sites for the most up-to-date offerings.

 Frederik Meijer Gardens & Sculpture Park

 One of the world’s 100 most visited art museums is committed to presenting fun, interactive and informative programs about plants, sculpture, the environment and the arts.

 - Student field trips may include guided tours, classroom activities and self-led discovery.